Free 2-5 day delivery | No minimum purchase required

 If your kitty’s poo goes from stinky to OMG ARE YOU ROTTEN INSIDE??, make an appointment with your vet.

-This probably goes without staying, but blood in the stool is not normal and requires a vet’s expert advice.
+This probably goes without saying, but blood in the stool is not normal and requires a vet’s expert advice.

 Beyond normal, we have two ends of the spectrum, constipation and diarrhea.